Configuring an Application

 Autorollback

-By default, deployment failures will roll back to the previous successful version.
-If you don’t want this to happen, you can disable.
+By default, deployment failures automatically rollback to the previous successful version.
+Disable autorollback:

 $ drycc autorollback disable